Updated: Sep 9

 Where and how are you going to distribute your content?

-First and foremost, you should publish all new pieces of content to your company website - as I’m assuming on your behalf that this is where you want to drive your audience?
+Firstly, you should publish all new pieces of content to your company website - as I’m assuming on your behalf that this is where you want to drive your audience?

-Having developed your buyer personas, you should now have a good understanding of where your audience spends their time online – and this is where you need to be sharing your content.
+Having developed your buyer personas, you should now have a good understanding of where your audience spends their time online.
+And this is where you need to be sharing your content.

 Are they on Twitter, Facebook, Instagram, Pinterest?
 The likelihood is that they’re using more than one social platform and you should capitalise on all options where possible.